-The control performs M128, and Tilt working plane only for those axes that the machine tool builder has specified in the machine parameters.
+With the functions M128, and Tilt working plane, the control considers those rotary axes that have been specified by the machine manufacturer in the machine parameters.

 The control performs the above functions only in those tilting axes that you have defined using M138.